vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/01-how-to-create-github-account.md

-# How to create Github Account and Github repositories
+# How to create free Github Account and Github repositories

-`Github` --> Github is a open source platform to store source code in central place (cloud https://github.com)
+`Github` --> Github is a open source platform to store source code in central place (cloud [https://github.com](https://github.com))

 `Git` --> Git is a command line utility, which is installed in our computer to connect to Github.